 Editor's note: This is the latest update of a story that NPR has run on several occasions after mass shooting events in the United States.
-It was last published on Aug.
-5, 2019.
+It was last republished on May 24, 2022.

-The horrific mass shooting events in Indianapolis, the Atlanta area and Boulder, Colo., this year have once again shone a spotlight on how frequent this type of violence is in the United States compared with other wealthy countries.
+The quick succession of horrific shootings this month in California has once again shone a spotlight on how frequent this type of violence is in the United States compared with other wealthy countries.

 The U.S. has the 32nd-highest rate of deaths from gun violence in the world: 3.96 deaths per 100,000 people in 2019.
 That was more than eight times as high as the rate in Canada, which had 0.47 deaths per 100,000 people — and nearly 100 times higher than in the United Kingdom, which had 0.04 deaths per 100,000.

 On a state-by-state calculation, the rates can be even higher.
 In the District of Columbia, the rate is 18.5 per 100,000 — the highest in the United States.
 The second-highest is in Louisiana: 9.34 per 100,000.
 In Georgia and Colorado — the scenes of the two most recent mass shootings — the rates are a bit closer to the national average: 5.62 per 100,000 in Georgia and 2.27 in Colorado.